EC7495/StockMedia/README.md

 # StockMedia
-Simple web-app to display current and live stock information
+Simple web-app to display current and live stock information.
+Deployed on Heroku at: https://stockmedia.herokuapp.com/